smartcontractkit/external-adapters-js/packages/sources/coinmetrics/README.md

 # Chainlink External Adapter for Coinmetrics

+#### Websocket support

+This adapter supports Websockets.
+Due to the design of the API, each unique pair will be opened as a separate connection on the WS API.
+This may cause unexpected behaviour for a large number of unique pairs.

 ### Environment Variables

 | Required? |  Name   |                            Description                             | Options | Defaults to |